 Photomicrography (35mm cameras) has been a common option for decades, but the recent development of Digital Microscopes & Digital Microscope Cameras has greatly increased both the popularity and flexibility of microscope imaging.
 The economical CMOS Digital Camera for everyday video capturing; the higher priced CCD Digital Camera (closed capture device) for low light and higher resolution applications; and Digital Eyepiece Cameras, which connect to most eyepieces or ocular tubes, are the most economical means of capturing digital images.

-The higher megapixel is not necessarily the best way to achieve the best quality image.
+Note: The higher megapixel is not necessarily the best way to achieve the best quality image.
 There are many factors that determine the final image or picture quality, including the quality of the microscope, its illumination and the specifications of the digital microscope camera itself. (frame rate, bits, etc.)

 It is important to be consistent in your decision making.
 For instance, you would not want to connect a high-end megapixel digital camera to an entry-level microscope.
 On the other hand, with a professional research-grade microscope, you should not connect an inexpensive, lower-quality digital camera.